NeilJustice/ZenUnitAndMetalMock/README.md

 ### ZenUnit Equalizers

-ZenUnit has the concept of an Equalizer.
-Assertion macro ARE_EQUAL(expected, actual) is defined as follows:
+ZenUnit has the concept of an Equalizer for asserting that two values are equal.

+`ARE_EQUAL(expected, actual)` is defined as follows:

 ```cpp
 using DecayedExpectedType = typename std::decay<ExpectedType>::type;